 Wilmington Trust Company ("WTC") is the trustee under the trust agreement and is a Delaware non-depository trust company originally incorporated in 1901.
-On July 1, 2011, Wilmington Trust Company filed an amended charter which changed its status from a Delaware banking corporation to a Delaware non-depository trust company.
+On July 1, 2011, WTC filed an amended charter which changed its status from a Delaware banking corporation to a Delaware non-depository trust company.
 WTC's principal place of business is located at 1100 North Market Street, Wilmington, Delaware 19890.
 WTC is an affiliate of Wilmington Trust, National Association ("WTNA") and both WTC and WTNA are subsidiaries of M&T Bank Corporation.
-Since 1998, WTC has served as owner trustee in numerous assetbacked securities transactions involving equipment retail installment loans and retail installment sale contracts.
-Wilmington Trust Company has served as trustee for trusts involving securitizations of retail installment sale contracts and/or retail installment loans by the depositor since 2007.
+Since 1998, WTC has served as trustee in numerous asset-backed securities transactions involving equipment retail installment loans and retail installment sale contracts.
+WTC has served as trustee for trusts involving securitizations of retail installment sale contracts and/or retail installment loans by the depositor since 2007.

-Wilmington Trust Company is subject to various legal proceedings that arise from time to time in the ordinary course of business.
-Wilmington Trust Company does not believe that the ultimate resolution of any of these proceedings will have a materially adverse effect on its services as trustee or on the noteholders.
+WTC is subject to various legal proceedings that arise from time to time in the ordinary course of business.
+WTC does not believe that the ultimate resolution of any of these proceedings will have a materially adverse effect on its services as trustee or on the noteholders.

-Wilmington Trust Company has provided the above information for purposes of complying with Regulation AB.
-Other than the above three paragraphs, Wilmington Trust Company has not participated in the preparation of, and is not responsible for, any other information contained in this prospectus.
+WTC has provided the above information for purposes of complying with Regulation AB.
+Other than the above two paragraphs, WTC has not participated in the preparation of, and is not responsible for, any other information contained in this prospectus.

-The trustee's responsibilities include establishing and maintaining the certificate distribution account (which Citibank, N.A. as the initial paying agent under the trust agreement may do on the trust's behalf) for the benefit of the certificateholders, executing and delivering the transaction documents to which the trustee or the trust is a party, discharging the responsibilities of the transaction documents to which the trust is a party, and administering the trust in the interests of the certificateholders, subject to the transaction documents.
+The trustee's responsibilities include establishing and maintaining the certificate distribution account (which Citibank, N.A. as the initial paying agent under the trust agreement may do on the trust's behalf) for the benefit of the certificateholders, executing and delivering the transaction documents to which the trustee or the trust is a party, discharging the responsibilities of the transaction documents to which the trustee or the trust is a party, and administering the trust in the interests of the certificateholders, subject to the transaction documents.
 The trustee will not have the power, except upon the direction of the certificateholders, to remove the servicer or the administrator.